 Loaded with minerals, fiber, and nourishing phytonutrients, soups are much more than comfort food.
 I don’t like to wait for the cold season; instead, I treat myself to a healing bowl of this carrot soup recipe with ginger anytime my body needs some pampering and a fresh start.

-Seasonal colds, sore throats, weight-loss difficulties, poor circulation, immune support, detoxificationโthe healing powers of soups are something that both scientists and our grandmothers can agree on.
+Seasonal colds, sore throats, weight-loss difficulties, poor circulation, immune support, detoxification—the healing powers of soups are something that both scientists and our grandmothers can agree on.
 Soups are definitely nutritious, but what really gives them the ability to heal our bodies?

 First, there’s the fact that soups preserve most of the nourishing nutrients in the vegetables, making them available for the body to digest.
 All the energy and therapeutic effects of fresh nutrients are transferred to the liquid and thus more easily absorbed.

-The secondโand this is where you can work your magicโis that you can improve the nutritional powers of your soup with healing ingredients.
-Turmeric, fresh ginger, coconut oil, seaweed, shiitake, aromatic herbs such as sage, mint, or basilโall boost the curative powers of soup and help restore your body to a healthy balance.
+The second—and this is where you can work your magic—is that you can improve the nutritional powers of your soup with healing ingredients.
+Turmeric, fresh ginger, coconut oil, seaweed, shiitake, aromatic herbs such as sage, mint, or basil—all boost the curative powers of soup and help restore your body to a healthy balance.

-There are two easy ways of making carrot ginger soup, and the difference is in the way you use the carrots.
-Slowly simmered vegetables over low heat results in a mineral-rich soup, while lightly roasting or steaming the vegetables preserves their antioxidants, anti-inflammatory compounds, and most of their vitamins.
+Carrots: Slowly simmered vegetables over low heat results in a mineral-rich soup, while lightly roasting or steaming the vegetables preserves their antioxidants, anti-inflammatory compounds, and most of their vitamins.
 I made my soup with lightly roasted carrot and garlic for an intense flavor and spiced it up with turmeric and ginger.
+If you have a batch of fresh carrots, boiling or steaming instead of roasting will also preserve their vitamins and minerals, and blending with the rest of the ingredients will also bring great results.

-We always recommend using fresh ginger instead of powdered, because it gives a richer flavor to your soup, while also infusing it with fresh enzymes and digestive healing compounds.
+Ginger: We always recommend using fresh ginger instead of powdered, because it gives a richer flavor to your soup, while also infusing it with fresh enzymes and digestive healing compounds.
 Powdered ginger also works, but the flavor will be slightly different and less intense.

-Turmeric contains curcumin, which is a potent anti-inflammatory and antioxidant compound [source] that stimulates the immune system and circulation [source].
+Turmeric: It contains curcumin, which is a potent anti-inflammatory and antioxidant compound [source] that stimulates the immune system and circulation [source].
 Plus, it has excellent effects on your skin [source]!

 The cracked black pepper is added to enhance the absorption of curcumin [source].
 Ginger soothes the intestines and supports healthy digestion, among many other health benefits [source].